 Instructor: Else

+Documentary Production: Read Less [-]

-JOURN 285 Advanced Television Reporting: Longform Television 4 Units Reporting and production of television news magazine stories and programs.
+JOURN 285 Longform Video Reporting and Storytelling 4 Units

+Terms offered: Spring 2018, Fall 2017, Spring 2017 Reporting and production of television news magazine stories and programs.

-Rules & Requirements
+Longform Video Reporting and Storytelling: Read More [+] Rules & Requirements

 Prerequisites: 282, 283 and consent of instructor

 Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of lecture and 15 hours of laboratory per week
+Fall and/or spring: 15 weeks - 4 hours of lecture and 8 hours of laboratory per week

 Additional Details

 Subject/Course Level: Journalism/Graduate

 Grading: Letter grade.

 Instructors: Bieder, Calo

+Longform Video Reporting and Storytelling: Read Less [-]

 JOURN 286 History of Documentary 3 Units

-This course covers the evolution of American documentary film from 1920 to the present, with special attention to independent productions and documentaries for network television.
+Terms offered: Spring 2018, Spring 2017, Spring 2015 This course covers the evolution of American documentary film from 1920 to the present, with special attention to independent productions and documentaries for network television.
 In the works of Fred Wiseman, Henry Hampton, Lourdes Portillo, Errol Morris, Marlon Riggs, Barbara Kopple, Orlando Bagwell, the Maysles, and the network staff producers, we look at the practical problems of making documentaries for a mass audience.
 (Required for J-School students who are considering specializing in documentary.)

-Hours & Format
+History of Documentary: Read More [+] Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of seminar per week

 Additional Details

 Subject/Course Level: Journalism/Graduate

 Grading: Letter grade.

 Instructor: Else

+History of Documentary: Read Less [-]

 JOURN 287 Inside &It;Frontline> 1 or 2 Units

+Terms offered: Spring 2011, Spring 2008, Spring 2007

 This seminar course provides students with the opportunity to meet with and discuss projects with producers and reporters.
 Each session will focus on a single documentary episode and take an in-depth look on the development of the story out of an idea, the journalistic approach and methods used by the team, the process of finding and creating the appropriate dramatic structure, and the public impact and critique of the program.

-Hours & Format
+Inside <Frontline&gt;: Read More [+] Hours & Format

 Fall and/or spring: 10 weeks - 2 hours of seminar per week

 Additional Details

 Subject/Course Level: Journalism/Graduate

 Grading: Letter grade.

+Inside &It;Frontline>: Read Less [-]

 JOURN 290 Editing Workshop 2 or 3 Units

+Terms offered: Spring 2011, Fall 2009, Spring 2008

 It can take a lifetime of writing to learn how to critique and revise your work.
 Hard as writing can be, rewriting -- breaking back into your own framework, rethinking, re-imagining, and revising -- can be harder yet.
 Sometimes only an editor can help you gain the distance needed to view your work.
 No matter how good a journalist you may be, an editor can help you reach another stage in your writing process.

+Editing Workshop: Read More [+]

 Rules & Requirements

 Prerequisites: Journalism students only; priority to second-year students completing master's project

 Repeat rules: Course may be repeated for credit with different topic and consent of instructor.
 Course may be repeated for credit when topic changes.

 Hours & Format

 Fall and/or spring: 15 weeks - 2-3 hours of seminar per week

 Additional Details

 Subject/Course Level: Journalism/Graduate

 Grading: Letter grade.

-JOURN 294 Master's Project Seminar 1 - 2 Units Group meetings plus individual tutorials.
+Editing Workshop: Read Less [-] JOURN 294 Master's Project Seminar 1 - 2 Units Terms offered: Spring 2018, Fall 2017, Spring 2017 Group meetings plus individual tutorials.
 Methods of research, organization, and preparation of professional thesis projects.
 Required of M.J. candidates working on thesis projects during both Fall and Spring semesters.

-Rules & Requirements

-Prerequisites: 200 and consent of instructor

-Hours & Format

-Fall and/or spring: 15 weeks - 1-2 hours of seminar per week
+Master's Project Seminar: Read More [+] Rules & Requirements Prerequisites: 200 and consent of instructor Hours & Format Fall and/or spring: 15 weeks - 1-2 hours of seminar per week Summer:

-Summer: